 The stack of books in the middle is where I put my supplies for “morning time” with the girls.

-Morning Time usually includes curriculums books, library books, our children’s Bible, and our read aloud book.
+Morning Time usually includes curriculum books, library books, our children’s Bible, and our read-aloud book.

 Having them prepped this way makes it really easy to grab and go in the morning.

 The bins labeled “books” on either side of the bookcase hold library books that are from my kindergarten and 3rd grader’s book list for that week.

 I use the clock to have my 3rd grader practice telling time every couple of days.
 With digital clocks being everywhere these days, I have found I need to be really intentional with reviewing this with her or the skill seems to get rusty.